Learning Consumer Preferences from Bundle Sales Data

 \section{Introduction}

-Bundles are pervasive in online retailing, fast-food restaurants, and the video game industry.
-Companies bundle products and services together at a bargain price to boost the demand of customers.
-Many firms in various markets---from combo deals in McDonald's, discounts for home and auto policies combined for insurance companies, to deals for flights as a package of a price, the number of baggage and meals for airlines---use bundling as one of their main promotion strategies.
+Bundles are pervasive in online retailing, fast-food restaurants, insurance, airlines, and the video game industry.
+Firms often combine products or services into discounted packages to stimulate demand and increase transaction value.
+Examples range from McDonald's combo meals and bundled home-and-auto insurance policies to airline packages that combine fares, baggage allowances, and meals.
 Due to the popularity of bundles, how to set profitable bundle pricing strategies has been a focus of the literature since \cite{stigler1963united}.
 A number of simple bundle pricing strategies have shown promising theoretical and empirical performance, such as grand bundles (bundling all products together at a discount) and bundle size pricing (pricing the bundle based on its size only).
 See \citet*{chu2011bundle} for a comprehensive empirical comparison.